 Each Partnership hereby represents and warrants to the Parent, with respect to itself and the Purchased Assets to be sold, and the consideration to be received, by such Partnership, that the statements contained in this Article II are true and correct, except as set forth in the disclosure schedule provided by such Partnership to the Parent on the date hereof and accepted in writing by the Parent (the "Partnership Disclosure Schedule").
 The Partnership Disclosure Schedule shall be arranged in paragraphs corresponding to the numbered and lettered paragraphs contained in this Article II; and to the extent that it is clear from the context thereof that such disclosure also applies to any other numbered paragraph contained in this Article II, the disclosures in any numbered paragraph of the Disclosure Schedule shall qualify such other corresponding numbered paragraph in this Article II.
-For purposes of this Article II, the phrase "to the knowledge of the Partnership" or any phrase of similar import shall be deemed to refer to the actual knowledge of any officer of the general partner of the Partnership as well as any other knowledge which such person would have possessed had such person made reasonable inquiry of appropriate officers, directors and key employees of the general partner of the Partnership.
+For purposes of this Article II, the phrase "to the knowledge of the Partnership" or any phrase of similar import shall be deemed to refer to the actual knowledge of any officer of the general partner of the Partnership as well as any other knowledge which such person would have possessed had such person made reasonable inquiry of appropriate officers, directors and key employees of the general partner of the Partnership and the accountants and attorneys of the general partner of the Partnership.